-In this phase, the pupils are given tasks that will encourage them to modify their LEGO models.
-Each WeDo 2.0 project focuses on one of three types of activities: investigation, designing solutions or using models.
+In this phase, students are given tasks that will encourage them to modify their LEGO model.
+Each WeDo 2.0 project focuses on one of three types of activities: investigation, designing solutions, or using models.
 The Test phase will differ from one project to another based on the type of project that is being done.